guyluz11/guyluz11/README.md

 Currently I am developing in flutter.

-Most of my work is invested in my smart home startup which is privet (and I plan to make open in the future) not to be confused with my repo Smart-Power-Outlet, so for now you will only see the desserts 🍧.
+Most of my work is invested in my open source **smart home** start-up (CyBear Jinni)[https://github.com/CyBear-Jinni/Smart-Home] which you are welcome to join.

 Feel free to take a look at some of my projects: